hybridsjs/hybrids/README.md

 > An extraordinary JavaScript framework for creating client-side web applications, UI components libraries, or single web components with unique mixed declarative and functional architecture

-**Hybrids** provides a complete set of tools for the web - everything without external dependencies:
+**Hybrids** provides a complete set of features for building modern web applications:

 * **Component Model** based on plain objects and pure functions
 * **Global State Management** with external storages, offline caching, relations, and more
 * **App-like Routing** based on the graph structure of views
 * **Localization** with automatic translation of the templates content
 * **Layout Engine** making UI layouts development much faster
-* **Hot Module Replacement** support and other DX features
+* **Hot Module Replacement** out of the box support and other DX features

 ### Documentation